bvillagran/pinary-lights/README.md

 ## Installation
 ### Requirements:
 * Raspberry Pi Model 3 - Haven't tested on older models but you're welcome to try! onoff also has support for other microcontrollers.
-* Raspbian installed - I used latest LITE version, but you can probably just use any linux distro w/ support for the GPIO interface since Node is cross-platform.
+* Raspbian installed - Tested on a clean install of Raspbian Stretch Full Version (2018-11-13).
-* Node installed - I used 11.1.0, but you should be able to use any version that supports ES6 (ES2015) features since I used a lot of those.
+* Node installed - I used 11.2.0 (latest version at the time of this edit) installed via [nvm](https://github.com/creationix/nvm "https://github.com/creationix/nvm"), but you should be able to use any version that supports ES6 (ES2015) features.
 * Something to let you SSH into the Raspberry Pi if you like.
-Throughout my project I used the ssh command provided by bash-like Windows terminals.
+My main machine is on Windows 10 so I used the ssh command provided in some terminals such as Git Bash or [Cmder](https://github.com/cmderdev/cmder "https://github.com/cmderdev/cmder").
+[PuTTY](https://www.ssh.com/ssh/putty/download "https://www.ssh.com/ssh/putty/download") is another popular option.
 * 8 Lightbulbs or LEDs and a way to connect them to the GPIO interface on the Raspberry Pi board (I don't provide instructions on how to do this here, but there are plenty of tutorials online and YouTube videos to help you do it).

 ### Lightbulb/LED Setup: